logto-io/docs/versioned_docs/version-1.x/docs/recipes/multi-factor-auth/configure-mfa.md

 ### MFA set-up flows

-1. Users will set up the primary factors (Authenticator app OTP or Passkey) after registering or signing in with the first factor.
+1. Users will set up the primary factors (Authenticator app OTP or Passkeys) after registering or signing in with the first factor.
    - If multiple primary factors are provided, users need to select their preferred primary factor and set it up.
    - If only a single primary factor is provided, users will be asked to set it up directly.
 2. Users can save backup codes if this option is enabled.